Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 Turn the heater on from cold, wait a few seconds for the temperature to start rising, then time how long it takes for the temperature to rise by a further amount e.g. 10C (for a slow bed heater you might wish to use a smaller amount e.g. 5C).
 Divide that temperature rise by the time in seconds to get the heating rate.

+#### Measuring the rate of cooling (M307 K and E parameter)

+Cooling rate when the heater is 100C above ambient.
+If one value is given then the cooling rate is calculated as K*((Th-Ta)/100)^E where Th is the heater temperature and Ta is the ambient temperature.
+If two values are given then the cooling rate is calculated as K[0]\*((Th-Ta)/100)^E + K[1]*((Th-Ta)/100)*F where F is the fan PWM in the range 0 to 1.

+The K parameter is the rate of cooling in degC/sec when the heater is off and the temperature is falling through 100C.
+For a hot end it should be possible to measure that.

+For a bed or chamber you could measure the rate of temperature drop when falling through 50C above ambient, then multiply by 2 to the power of the E parameter.

+The E parameter should not normally need to be measured, just use the default.
+M303 does not currently tune it.

+#### Measuring the dead time (M307 D parameter)

+Turn the heater on from cold and time how long it takes for an obvious change to the temperature.
+For a hot end this would be a change of a couple of degrees before it increases more rapidly.
+For a heated bed or chamber this could be a consistent 0.1C increase above the cold temperature.
+The D parameter will generally be a couple of seconds on a hot end, but longer (eg 10 seconds) on a bed and potentially much longer on a chamber.

 ### RepRapFirmware v3.2 and 3.3

 #### Examples